Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Georgia is an excellent state to rockhound since America’s major gold rush.
-The state is well known for its granite deposits and the large variety of fossils and minerals, and great museums that exhibit amazing things.
-But where to rockhound in Georgia, and what can you find?
+The state is well known for it’s granite deposits, many fossils and minerals, and great museums that exhibit amazing things.
+But where is Rockhound in Georgia, and what can you find?

-The coastal part of Georgia is rich in fossils and fragments of dinosaurs but also in kaolin deposits.
+The coastal part of Georgia is rich in fossils and fragments of dinosaurs, as well as kaolin deposits.
 The state fossil is the shark tooth, and you can find Megalodon teeth around Tybee Island.
-Let’s find out exactly where to rockhound in Georgia and what you can find!
+Let’s find exactly where to rockhound in Georgia and what you can find!

 Best Places for Rockhounding in the State of Georgia